 - Many adults use a special tone of voice when talking baby talk -- a high-pitched voice with exaggerated expression.
 This natural baby talk mimics the female voice, which babies the world over associate with feeding and comfort.
 Keep in mind that talking "baby talk" won't prevent or delay your infant from learning adult speech later.

-- Engage your baby's listening skills by talking often to him throughout the day, narrating your activities together.
-Talk as you're feeding, dressing, carrying, and bathing your baby, so he or she begins to associate these sounds of language with everyday objects and activities.
+- Engage your baby's listening skills by talking often to them throughout the day, narrating your activities together.
+Talk as you're feeding, dressing, carrying, and bathing your baby, so they begin to associate these sounds of language with everyday objects and activities.

 - Repeat simple words like "mama" and "bottle" often and clearly so your baby begins to hear familiar words and associate them with their meaning.